 - Over 40 years old

 The diabetes education experts at Catholic Health are here to offer support, education and help you make small changes that significantly impact your daily life.
-Our patient-centered programs will help you learn to manage your insulin, count carbohydrates and create healthy lifestyle adjustments that fit into each day.
+Our patient-centered programs will help you learn to manage your insulin, count carbohydrates, and create healthy daily lifestyle adjustments.

 If you’re looking to get started with at-home diabetes management:

 - Check out your beverage shelf and avoid anything sugary.
 Try to add more water to your daily intake.
 A good rule of thumb is to divide your weight in half and drink that amount in ounces of water.
-For example, if you weigh 100 pounds, try to drink 50 ounces of water each day.
+For example, if you weigh 100 pounds, drink 50 ounces of water daily.

-- Create a meal plan based around fruits, vegetables, whole grains and lean proteins—and the occasional treat!
+- Create a meal plan for fruits, vegetables, whole grains, lean proteins, and the occasional treat!
 Anything can fit into a meal plan from time to time.

 - Thoughtful food shopping can help set you up for success.
 We all know not to grocery shop when we’re hungry.
 Take that one step further and try to create your shopping list before heading into the store.
 It will help you stay on task and avoid impulse buys.
 Online grocery shopping is also a great way to cut out picking up foods you may later regret.

 - Talk with an expert if you’re concerned about mental health.
 A diabetes diagnosis—whether type 1 or type 2—is emotional, as is the realization that you now have a lifelong condition to manage.
 With proper support and education, you can take action and learn how to control your diabetes effectively.

 How do I check my blood glucose levels?